-Think of these as see-through salads.
+Think of Vietnamese salad rolls as compact see-through salads.
 Brittle rice papers turn translucent when soaked in water, like a sheer curtain, revealing what’s inside in a soft light.
 These rolls are ubiquitous in Vietnamese restaurants and are simply what’s typically found in a salad, rolled up in rice paper and served with a bright, zippy dipping sauce.
 As for the bresaola, well, why not?
 This could even be a fun way to get the kids to finally eat their veggies.

 for the dipping sauce